ASFOpenSARlab/opensarlab-docs/docs/user-guides/troubleshooting_guide.md

 ---

-## I see one or many `Python 3` or `Python` kernels instead of the kernels for my conda environments that I expect to see.
+## I see one or many `Python 3` or `Python` kernels instead of kernels named after conda environments that I expect to see.

 ![An image showing multiple Python3 kernels](../assets/python3_kernels.png)